sunilksamanta/calmapi-docs/docs/guide/create-new-project.md

 # Create new Project

-Generate a new CalmAPI REST Project by running the following in your workspace and answer some silly questions.
+Generate a new CalmAPI REST Project by running
 ```shell
 calmapi
 ```
+CalmAPI will ask some basic questions like the **Name of the project** or **MongoDB URI** etc.

 ## Start

-Move to the project directory and start the project by following.
+Move to the project directory and start the project by your favorite command.
 ```shell
 npm start
 ```